 Differences between curricula were of course not unexpected.
 Yet, in order to deal with this issue systematically, it was first necessary to get an impression of the concrete situation.
 During the first academic year of the programme the matter was taken into account by tackling arising situations.
 For example, one student from Petrozavodsk told that his home department provided intensive special training to the programme's participants.
 Because theory and methodology of IR was present in the department's curriculum to a smaller extent than for instance in Lund and Tampere, this special preparation made it possible for the Petrozavodsk students to follow the lectures without difficulties.
 At the same time, there seemed to be no significant differences between the curricula of Petrozavodsk's Specialist Degree and St. Petersburg's MA.
-For the summer school, preparatory reading lists were provided on the programme's e-learning platform.
-A more extensive use of this platform was also part of the programme's proposal for the next cycle.
+For the summer school, preparatory reading lists were provided on the programme's proposal for the next cycle.